-The aim and scope of the programme should be clearly stated and the programme structure defined in this context.
+The aim and scope of the programme/subject should be clearly stated and the programme/subject structure defined in this context.

-It is important that the submission is comprehensive and adequately documented to reflect the purpose of the programme and is not simply a copy of the programme texts.
+It is important that the submission is comprehensive and adequately documented to reflect the purpose of the programme/subject and is not simply a copy of the programme/subject texts from the Standards.